Alcuin College, York: Buildings and services

+In 2013, the student union took over the running of the outlet and named it "The Kitchen at Alcuin".
+Events such as YUSU's Keep Cool at exam time campaign, the Alcuin 50th anniversary and Envirocuin have seen the Kitchen at Alcuin being used as a more general venue for activities outside of normal opening hours.

-Sometimes referred to as the "Ensuite-Elite", Alcuin is perhaps best known for the ensuite bathrooms that come as standard with every room and the general quality of the rooms, most of which were recently built.
+Alcuin is perhaps best known for the ensuite bathrooms that come as standard with every room and the general quality of the rooms, most of which were recently built.
 It currently does not possess a bar, but has two food venues, the Alcuin Bistro and the Kitchen at Alcuin café.
 The college accommodation is divided into blocks; E, F1, F2, G, H, J1, J2, K, L, M, N, P and Q. There are also several teaching blocks (East Wing and the Seebohm Rowntree building) and is home of several departments including economics and chemistry, as well as the university library.

-Following Vanbrugh B and C block's conversion to offices, the uprooted residents moved to the newly made P and Q blocks (which were built on time) and referred to themselves as Valcuin members.
-In addition to P and Q blocks, a new JCR building was built, and an extra launderette near the JCR (to try to add to the four washing machines for the whole of Alcuin).
-The JCR was opened in May 2006, six months later than planned.
+A new JCR building was opened in May 2006.
 The Seebohm Rowntree Building was added in 2002, and contains teaching facilities.

-Student association
+Student life

-Like the other York colleges, Alcuin has its own student association.
-Known as the College Student Association Committee (CSAC), the association takes on the responsibility of the day-to-day running of the college activities and is responsible for supporting students, providing social, sporting and cultural activities and developing the college community.
+Like the other York colleges, Alcuin has its own student association known as the College Student Association Committee (CSAC).
+The association takes on the responsibility of the day-to-day running of the college activities and is responsible for supporting students, providing social, sporting and cultural activities and developing the college community.

-The 2024 CSAC executive members are: